 The regulations say that you need to be sent this information within one month.
 Also this email officially starts the complaint which gives the lender 8 weeks to reply.

-Step 2 – full complaint asking for a refund
+Step 2 – Send a simple letter

 Once the lender has sent you a full list of your loan details, you can now send a full complaint.
 Don’t worry, this is very simple, just follow the template, no need to do calculations or read complex law – I’ve done that for you!